u-mmmmk/Pomodoro-Bar/README.md

 # Pomodoro Bar

 Pomodoro Bar is an Anki add-on for timing study sessions and tracking review answers as you work through cards.
+This add on was vibe coded with GPT-6 Luna

 ## Features